captainzero93/sd-webui-loractl-FORGE/README.md

+edit: work in progress, this is CLOSE but still not working correctly in FORGE.
+Possibly due to me testing it on FLUX.

 # LoRa Control - Dynamic Weights Controller for FORGE

 This is an extension for the [FORGE Stable Diffusion web interface](https://github.com/lllyasviel/stable-diffusion-webui-forge) which implements dynamic LoRA weight control during image generation.
 It allows for specifying keyframe weights for LoRAs at arbitrary points during the generation process.